|

 I want is a monoculture so I have been evaluating a range of

+herbs.
 Mint and Lemon Balm looked a little aggressive while

 Oregano and Dill seemed a little delicate however the